 One thing that I truly recommend adding to your running essentials is some good music.
 Studies shows that music can boost your running performance by up to 15%.

 When it comes to music while running a good headphone can really help your pace and give you that extra edge to keep on going.

 I'm quite fussy with headphones as most of seems to fall out of ears when I start to sweat or it gets uncomfortable to use after a while (I normally do long runs).
-I recently start using the Audio66 PRO VOICE and had to admit I'm really impressed with it.
+Jaybird is my choice, I use the Tarah Pro.

 -Dynamic warm up and Stretches

 That is something I had no idea when I started my running journey but you didn't suppose to stretch before running, instead of it, the ideal is doing a series of dynamic warm-up exercises that prepares the body to run, it helps the body transition from rest to action without creating stress on the organs or brain.
 It will improve range of motion, increase blood flow to the muscles, help to engage more muscles and prevent muscle imbalances, plus improve post workout recovery.

 Some simple exercises that you can do before running to warm up are: Butt Kicks, Side Lunges, Single-Leg Dead Lifts, Straight-Leg Lateral Swings, Knee Circles, Crab Walks and Bent Over Toe Taps.